Jebzel/Porfolio/README.md

 transferBank: An app made in Java with websphere using beans (mandatory uses) in order to make bank account transfers in the same bank.

 bootstrapPages: Web pages using bootstrap and jquery framework.
 The pages are in process to be implemented as we speak.
 You can see the home page here: http://goo.gl/Dv7ovK.

+elearning: E-learning series (almost 40 of them in total) made in Adobe Captivate.
+The last learnings had both a html and flash output, under scorm standard.